GaloisInc/saw-script/doc/manual/manual.md

 `-v num, --verbose=num`

-  ~ Set verbosity level of the SAWScript interpreter.
+  ~ Set the verbosity level of the SAWScript interpreter.

 SAW also uses several environment variables for configuration: